 - The stomach becomes more elastic: Scientists know that ghrelin increases “gastric motility” to help prepare your stomach to accept food and push food through the digestive tract.

-- Appetite increases: Your brain continues to send signals that you are hungry until you start eating.
+- Appetite increases: Your brain sends signals that you are hungry until you start eating.
 After eating, ghrelin levels decrease for 1 to 3 hours.

 Modification of ghrelin levels

-Even though ghrelin can provide benefits in your body, many people are still frustrated by nagging hunger pangs and would like to reduce ghrelin to feel better.
+Even though ghrelin can benefit your body, many people are still frustrated by nagging hunger pangs and would like to reduce ghrelin to feel better.

 The evidence on the factors that modify ghrelin in the body are as follows:

 - Poor sleep increases ghrelin.
-Studies have shown that when you don’t get enough sleep, ghrelin levels increase.
-So being able to get a good night’s sleep helps to block ghrelin in the body.
-Sleep can also help you make more leptin, a hormone that helps you eat less.
+Studies have shown that ghrelin levels increase when you don’t get enough sleep.
+So getting a good night’s sleep helps to block ghrelin in the body.
+Sleep can also help you make more leptin, a hormone that enables you to eat less.

 - Weight extremes such as obesity and anorexia alter ghrelin levels.

-- Increased muscle mass: High amounts of muscle mass are associated with lower levels of ghrelin.
+- Increased muscle mass: High amounts of muscle mass are associated with lower ghrelin levels.

 - Protein foods can help block ghrelin.
-A small study showed that higher protein foods suppressed ghrelin levels for a longer period of time.
-Lean proteins are a smart choice for dieters who want to build a leaner and stronger body.
+A small study showed that higher protein foods suppressed ghrelin levels for a more extended period.
+Lean proteins are intelligent for dieters who want to build a slimmer and more muscular body.

-Most of the supplements are made from herbs that help you feel a feeling of fullness so that the body does not respond to hunger signals and consume less food.
+Most of the supplements are made from herbs that help you feel a feeling of fullness so that the body does not respond to hunger signals and consumes less food.

-High-fiber foods, eating healthy, calorie-controlled meals throughout the day, provide the same benefit.
+High-fiber foods and eating healthy, calorie-controlled meals throughout the day benefit.

 Problems associated with ghrelin